salcedoe/MtMdocs/docs/matlabBasics/Logical.md

      Here we create a numeric array *`c`* and a logical array, *`d`*, which has the same dimensions as *`c`,* but has `1`'s wherever *`c`* has a value greater than `3`.
 As you can see, using logical arrays allows us to quickly identify which values in *`c`* are greater than `3`.

 !!! info "The term 'masking'"
      In the above examples, we create logical arrays that are the same size as a reference numeric array.
-In the logical array, there are logical `1`s for elements that return true  when the relational operation was satistified (e.g. when the values in *`c`* were greater than 5).
+In the logical array, there are logical `1`s for elements that return true  when the relational operation was satisfied (e.g. when the values in *`c`* were greater than 5).
 These logical `1`s are said to **mask** the elements in the numeric array that satisfy the relational operation.
 So, I will often say something like "create a logical array that *masks* the values greater than 5 in the numeric array *`c`*."
 What I mean is "create a logical array which has logical `1`s where the elements in *`c`* are greater than `5`."
 It's just a little shorter to use the term mask.

 ---